How to get the best hearing aid

 Discover the hearing aid features that could make your life easier - and the ones you shouldn't waste your money on.

-Hearing aids all contain essential parts, such as a microphone, amplifier, receiver (speaker), volume control and battery - but what about the other features on offer?
+Hearing aids all contain essential parts, such as a microphone, amplifier, receiver (speaker) and battery – but what about the other features on offer?
 Our A-Z jargon buster explains the most common terms you'll come across.

 While advanced features can sound exciting, remember that they can also make your hearing aids more expensive and complicated than necessary.
 Whether you need additional features depends on your lifestyle and type of hearing loss.